Oregon: Etymology

-Joaquin Miller wrote in Sunset magazine in 1904:
+Another suggestion comes from Joaquin Miller, who wrote in Sunset magazine in 1904:

 The name, Oregon, is rounded down phonetically, from Ouve água—Oragua, Or-a-gon, Oregon—given probably by the same Portuguese navigator that named the Farallones after his first officer, and it literally, in a large way, means cascades: "Hear the waters."
 You should steam up the Columbia and hear and feel the waters falling out of the clouds of Mount Hood to understand entirely the full meaning of the name Ouve a água, Oregon.